m00lecule/lsc-k8s-scaling/README.md

 # InfluxDb

-// TODO: Telegraf

 InfluxDB is an open-source database designed for time series storage by InfluxLabs.
 Data is stored in tables or in trees and for every piece of it a _time column with a timestamp is present.
+This is an example of push architecture - data must be directly written into the database.
+It is similar to SQL databases but is additionally optimized to handle time series data.
+In addition, a query language InfluxQl similar to SQL has been designed.

 ## Line protocol